aditri-gaur/aditri-gaur/README.md

 # Hi there, I'm Aditri! 👋

-### 💻 CSE Cyber Security Student | Builder | Curious Mind

-I'm a B.Tech Computer Science student specializing in **Cyber Security**, currently exploring pretty much everything that makes technology interesting to me.

-I started with programming and slowly found myself getting interested in **AI, automation, web development, databases, and cybersecurity**.
-I don't really like learning something just for the sake of knowing it — I prefer building something with it and figuring things out along the way.

-Some projects work.
-Some don't.
-Some start as a simple idea and somehow turn into a much bigger project. 😭 But that's kind of the point — **learn, build, break, fix, repeat.**

----

-## 🚀 What I'm Currently Doing

-* 🌱 Learning and strengthening my **Python & C** fundamentals
-* 🔐 Exploring **Cybersecurity & Ethical Hacking**
-* 🤖 Experimenting with **AI & AI-powered applications**
-* ⚙️ Building **automation workflows** and learning how to automate repetitive tasks
-* 🌐 Exploring **Web Development & deployment**
-* 🗄️ Working with **SQL & databases**
-* 🧠 Learning how different technologies connect together to build real applications
-* 🛠️ Turning random ideas into small projects instead of leaving them as ideas

----

-## 🧰 Tech I'm Exploring

-**Languages**

-`Python` `C` `SQL` `HTML` `CSS` `JavaScript`

-**AI & Automation**

-`AI Tools` `Prompt Engineering` `Automation` `APIs` `RAG`

-**Web & Development**

-`Flask` `Django` `React` `Git` `GitHub`

-**Cybersecurity**

-`Networking` `Linux` `Ethical Hacking` `TryHackMe`

-I'm still learning most of these, so this list is more of a **"things I'm exploring"** list than a "look at everything I master" list. 😅

----

-## 📂 What You'll Find Here

-You'll probably find a mixture of:

-* 🐍 Python projects
-* 💻 C programs and practice
-* 🌐 Websites and web applications
-* 🤖 AI experiments
-* ⚙️ Automation projects
-* 🔐 Cybersecurity learning & experiments
-* 🗄️ Database projects
-* 🧪 Random experiments because I wanted to see if something could be built

-Not everything here is going to be perfect — and that's intentional.

-This GitHub is basically a record of **what I'm learning, what I'm building, and how I'm improving over time.**

----

-## 🎯 What I'm Working Towards

-I want to build a strong foundation in **Computer Science and Cybersecurity**, while also understanding how AI and automation can be used to solve actual problems.

-Long term, I'm interested in working at the intersection of:

-**Cybersecurity × AI × Automation × Software Development**

-There's still a *lot* I don't know, and honestly, that's what makes it interesting.

----

-## 📈 My Learning Philosophy

-> **Don't just watch tutorials.
-Build something.
-Break it.
-Fix it.
-Understand why it broke.
-Then build something better.**

-That's pretty much how I'm approaching my learning journey.

----

-## 🤝 Let's Connect

-I'm always interested in meeting people who are learning, building, experimenting, or simply curious about technology.

-If you're working on something interesting, feel free to reach out or check out my repositories.

-**Thanks for stopping by! ⭐**

-*One project at a time.
-One bug at a time.
-One `git push` at a time.* 😭💻
+💻 **B.Tech CSE student specializing in Cyber Security**

+I'm currently exploring **Python, C, AI, automation, web development, databases, and cybersecurity**.
+I enjoy learning by actually building things, experimenting with new tools, and figuring out why something works — or why it absolutely refuses to. 😭

+### 🌱 Currently Learning

+* 🔐 Cybersecurity & Ethical Hacking
+* 🤖 AI & AI-powered applications
+* ⚙️ Automation & APIs
+* 🌐 Web Development
+* 🐍 Python & C
+* 🗄️ SQL & Databases

+### 🛠️ What I Build

+You'll find a mix of **coding projects, websites, AI experiments, automation workflows, database projects, and random ideas I've decided to turn into something real.**

+Not everything here is perfect, and that's intentional.
+I'm using GitHub to document the things I build, the things I break, and everything I learn while figuring them out.

+### 🎯 What I'm Working Towards

+I'm working towards a strong foundation in **Computer Science and Cybersecurity**, while exploring how **AI and automation** can be used to solve real-world problems.

+Long term, I'm especially interested in the intersection of:

+**🔐 Cybersecurity × 🤖 AI × ⚙️ Automation × 💻 Software Development**

+> **Learn → Build → Break → Fix → Repeat.**

+Thanks for stopping by! ⭐

+e `git push` at a time.* 😭💻